rohgoyal/getting-started/bluemix/1b/README.md

 15. In the navigation panel
     a. scroll down to the **Definitions** panel
     b.
 Add a new definition
     c.
-Name the new definition _Current_,
+Name the new definition _Current_
     d.
 Set the Type to _Object_
     e.
 Add new properties for the **Current** definition.
        - Name: zip         /  Type: string